Ansuman0/Advance_Automation_Project/README.md

 and partners.
 It provides a comprehensive suite of tools for sales, marketing, and customer support teams to streamline their processes and improve efficiency.

 **Tools and Technology**:
-Selenium and Java (Scripting).
+Selenium and Java (Scripting),
-TestNg.
+TestNg,
-Maven.
+Maven,
 Extent Reports.